mostthingsweb/kable_mvvm_demo/README.md

 - Lack of any structure whatsoever (e.g. all the logic in the Activity).
 Common in examples from chip vendors.
 - Callback hell (instead of using something like coroutines)
 - "Only" implementing scanning - it is relatively straightforward to structure an app that just scans for BLE peripherals.
 There are many examples on GitHub.
-Much harder (and from my searching, all but non-existent on GitHub) are apps that connect to those peripherals and actually do something<sup>1</sup>.
+Much harder (and from my searching, all but non-existent on GitHub) are apps that connect to those peripherals and actually do something<sup>1, 2</sup>.
 - BLE functionality in the ViewModel which [goes against best practices](https://medium.com/androiddevelopers/viewmodels-and-livedata-patterns-antipatterns-21efaef74a54)

 <sup>1</sup> Bonus points if you can find an example of an app that demonstrates maintaining a connection to a peripheral across multiple fragments.
 I haven't found any.

+<sup>2</sup> Yes, I realize this app currently doesn't do much more than scanning.
+I want to fix the fundamental issues listed below before I put effort into other areas.

 ## Current status